20dzhong/20dzhong-mkdocs/docs/inheritance.md

             }
         }
     ```
-In the above example, class *dartFrog* is a subclass of *animal*, and have all the features of an animal except for those
+In the above example, class *dartFrog* is a subclass of *Animal*, and have all the features of an Animal except for those
 that were declared **private**

-* class *animal* has variables `name` and `food` and function `printInfo`, that means all classes that inherit from *animals*
+* class *Animal* has variables `name` and `food` and function `printInfo`, that means all classes that inherit from *Animals*
 will have access `name`, `food`, and `printInfo`

-However, class *animal* does not have access to any features within *dartFrog*
+However, class *Animal* does not have access to any features within *dartFrog*

 Private variables and functions cannot be access from anywhere outside of its class, however, a controlled way of accessing
 private members is to use an accessor method.